-The net out-migration of young people at ages 18-29, and which has been happening in both Conwy CB and Denbighshire for some years, compounds the skew towards older age groups within our population. (see section 3.16 for more details)
+The net out-migration of young people at ages 18-29, and which has been happening in both Conwy County Borough and Denbighshire for some years, compounds the skew towards older age groups within our population.

 Much of the costs of old age have arisen because growth in total life expectancy has outpaced growth in healthy life expectancy (i.e. the number of years we can expect to live in good health).
 Policies that improve preventative healthcare, and help people to remain active and healthy in later life, could help increase the proportion of life spent in good health and reduce costs.
 A healthier old-age population would also allow greater numbers to remain in the labour market for longer, thereby mitigating the impact of an ageing population on the dependency ratio.